 What is Goodpasture syndrome?

-Goodpasture syndrome is a group of acute illnesses that affects the lungs and kidneys.
-It involves an autoimmune disorder.
-Normally, the immune system makes antibodies to fight off germs.
+Goodpasture syndrome is a rare autoimmune disorder that affects both the lungs and kidneys.
+The immune system typically makes antibodies to fight off infection.
 But with Goodpasture syndrome, the immune system mistakenly makes antibodies that attack the lungs and kidneys.
 This condition can quickly progress to an inflammation of the kidneys (glomerulonephritis) and kidney failure.
 It can be fatal if not quickly diagnosed and treated.

 What causes Goodpasture syndrome?